 Kevin Durant has become a minority shareholder of PSG.

-The 14-time All-Star capitalized on his time in Paris during the .
+The 14-time NBA All-Star capitalized on his time in Paris during the .
 He leaves the games with a gold medal and departs with equity in one of Europe’s finest clubs.

 Through his media entertainment business, Boardroom, the player disclosed a multi-million stake in PSG via Arctos Sports Partners.
 The American investment fund bought a 12.5% stake in the Parisian club last season.
 Sports Investments still retains its majority of the shares.